Kostr/UEFI-Lessons/Lessons/Lesson_00/README.md

 build --help
 ```

 Next we want to build the Open Virtual Machine Firmware (OVMF).
-OVMF is a port of tianocore firmware to the qemu virtual machine.
+OVMF is a EDKII-based firmware that is possible to run under the qemu x86-64 virtual machine.
 This allows easy debugging and experimentation with UEFI firmware; either for testing OS booting or using the (included) EFI shell.
 We would be writing various EFI programs, and OVMF is an easy way to test them.
 We could install it with the package manager with something like `sudo apt-get install ovmf`, but it is not fun.

 To build OVMF execute:
 ```